 EXAMPLE OF A MARKED TEXT – TRACK CHANGES

-What is a god business man?
-"The rich man," you may answer No, the good business man is the man who knows business.
+What is a good business man?
+"The rich man," you may answer.
+No, the good business man is the man who knows business.

 Are you a good business man?

-"Up to the average, you say.
+"Up to the average”, you say.

 Well, what do you know of business laws and rules, outside your present circle of routine work?

-Now, this handy litle volume is a condensation of the rules and the laws which every man, from the day laborer to the banker, should be familiar with.
+Now, this handy little volume is a condensation of the rules and the laws which every man, from the day laborer to the banker, should be familiar with.

-We have not put in everything about business, for that would require a library, instead of a book that can be read in a short day, and be consulted for it’s special information at any time.
+We have not put in everything about business, for that would require a library, instead of a book that can be read in a short day, and be consulted for its special information at any time.

 It isn't a question of the price of the book to you, or of the profit to the publisher.
 Is it good?

-Many a man have failed because he did not know the rules and laws herein given.
+Many a man has failed because he did not know the rules and laws herein given.

-Never a man has won honestly who did not camy out these rules and laws .
+Never a man has won honestly who did not carry out these rules and laws .

 Based on an extract from Business Hints for Men and Women by Alfred Rochefort Calhoun